cilium/tetragon/docs/content/en/docs/reference/metrics.md

 The capacity of the process cache.
 Expected to be constant.

+### `tetragon_process_cache_early_deletions_total`

+Number of times the GC attempted to delete a process already marked as deleted.
+May indicate the GC is deleting processes too early.

 ### `tetragon_process_cache_evictions_total`

 Number of process cache LRU evictions.
 This includes all evictions: both explicit and capacity (implicit).